spikeruk/TicketmasterBot/README.md

 The bot will automatically refresh regularly if the tickets aren't yet on sale.

 <br>
-Tip: Test it out on a page were tickets are already on sale.
+Tip: Test it out on a page were tickets are already on sale. <br>
 Tip: Run multiple tabs (But be careful!!!, too many requests and you risk getting blocked by Ticketmaster)